Learn how to brand yourself on LinkedIn and boost your LinkedIn profile views in this interview with LinkedIn profile specialist, Kait LeDonne.

 Thank you.
 Yes.
 And I will say this too, for what it’s worth because we get this question a lot.
 People always say, “Well, if I put all my best stuff online for free, nobody’s going to hire me.”

 I always tell them, and this is a true story actually, there was a family that built an entire house because they watched YouTube videos and found out how to build a house.
-Having said that, nobody, with the exception of maybe them is going to watch a YouTube video on how to build a house and then build a house
+Having said that, nobody, except maybe them is going to watch a YouTube video on how to build a house and then build a house

 At the end of the day, even if they know exactly what there is to do, they will still hire a general contractor for convenience, time, and expertise.
 And so, I don’t care if you’re an attorney or an accountant and you’re putting all of your best advice online.
 That doesn’t matter.